-- 82. Paragraph 10 of the Exposure Draft acknowledges that the proposals are focussed on profitorientated entities and goes on to say that amendments may be needed if they are to be applied by not-for-profit entities. - 83.
+- 88. Paragraph 10 of the exposure draft acknowledges that the proposals are focussed on profitorientated entities and goes on to say that amendments may be needed if they are to be applied by not-for-profit entities. - 89.
 It is likely that any such amendments would need to shift the focus from the impact of significant sustainability-related risks and opportunities on enterprise value, as this measure is not relevant to such entities.
-Users of the financial reporting by such entities including those in the public sector are more likely to be interested in outward-looking information highlighting the wider impact of the entity's business model and strategies on society and the environment. - 84.
-It would be helpful for the Board to provide more specific guidance on how the proposals could be applied by public and private sector not-for-profit entities at a later date.
+Users of the financial reporting by such entities including those in the public sector are more likely to be interested in outward-looking information highlighting the wider impact of the entity's business model and strategies on society and the environment. - 90.
+It would be helpful in due course for the Board to provide more specific guidance on how the proposals could be applied by public and private sector not-for-profit entities.